DNPLab/DNPLab/docs/source/introduction.rst

 2. Create Workspace
 3. Process Data
 4. Save Data in h5 Format
-5. Further Processing and Analysis
+5. Further Processing and Data Analysis
+6. Create Report

 A key-feature of DNPLab is creating a workspace.
 The imported data is stored in a dnpdata object and the first object that is created during the import process is the *raw* object.
 It contains the raw data from the spectrometer and will be accessible at any time.
 All processing steps are automatically documented and the entire workspace can be saved as a single file in the h5 format.